 The policyholder can visit StrengthenYourRoof.com or call the dedicated NCIUA staff at 1-844-NCROOFS (844-627-6637).

-Participating Contractors are insured, experienced in IBHS construction and understand NCIUA's Grant Program.
-NOTE: NCIUA does not guarantee any work performed by Participating Contractors or FORTIFIED Evaluators.
-In addition, NCIUA does not guarantee the quality or performance of any service performed or materials used on the roof.
-NCIUA does not warranty any workmanship by any Participating Contractor or FORTIFIED Evaluator.
+Please note: NCIUA does not guarantee the work performed by Participating Contractors or FORTIFIED Evaluators.
+Additionally, NCIUA does not guarantee the quality or performance of any services rendered or materials used on the roof.
+No warranties—express or implied—are provided by NCIUA regarding the workmanship of any Participating Contractor or FORTIFIED Evaluator.

 A bid is not required before or during the application process.
 The policyholder only needs to complete the application, confirm the policy number, and submit at least 4 photos of the property.